Climate Clever Beef publications

 Cullen, B. R., Timms, M., Eckard, R., Mitchell, R. A., Whip, P., and Phelps, D. (2013).
 The effect of earlier mating and improving fertility on emissions intensity of beef production in a northern Australian herd.
 In: ‘Proceedings of the 5th International Greenhouse Gas and Animal Agriculture Conference (GGAA 2013)’.
 Vol. 4, pp. 403.
 (Advances in Animal Biosciences, Cambridge University Press: Dublin, Ireland.)

 Broad, K., Sneath, R., Emery, T. and Bray, S. (2016) Climate Clever Beef: extension strategies to support beef business profitability in a changing climate.
-International Rangeland Congress, Canada. (coming soon)
+In: ‘Proceedings of the 10th International Rangeland Congress, Canada pp 218-220.

 - Rehabilitation of degraded land to increase soil carbon storage on Northwest Queensland (PDF 2 MB)